 Interest rates may be either fixed or variable.
-A fixed rate will not change throughout the loan term.
+A fixed-rate will not change throughout the loan term.
 This is true regardless of what happens to the index rate being used.
 Therefore, a good time to get a fixed-rate loan is when interest rates are low.

 Variable rates will change based on movements in the index rates.
 Therefore, the rate you are charged will fluctuate for the life of the loan as the index rate moves up or down.

 Both traditional and alternative loans may require closing costs.
 There is typically an origination fee.
-This is an upfront fee charged by a lender for processing and committing to make a loan.
+This is an upfront fee charged by a lender for processing and committing to a loan.
 Origination fees are quoted as a percentage of the total loan amount.

-SBA loans often carry an origination fee up to 4 percent of the total loan.
+SBA loans often carry an origination fee of up to 4 percent of the total loan.
 An additional SBA guarantee fee of 3 percent to 3.5 percent applies on loans above $150,000.
 Alternative lenders typically charge origination fees around 5 percent of the total loan.

 Even with a favorable lending environment for physicians, they can still be turned down.
 Here are the most common reasons why medical professionals are rejected for practice financing: